 During the interview, applicants are expected to display evidence of personal exposure to the field of dentistry, as well as qualities of maturity, motivation, and integrity.
 Personal interviews do not guarantee admission.

-The SDM is committed to recruiting, enrolling, and graduating a diverse population of students.
+The School of Dental Medicine is committed to recruiting, enrolling, and graduating a diverse population of students.

 "The University of Pittsburgh, as an educational institution and as an employer, values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
 Accordingly, the University prohibits and will not engage in discrimination or harassment on the basis of race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, disability, or status as a disabled veteran or a veteran of the Vietnam era.
 Further, the University will continue to take affirmative steps to support and advance these values consistent with the University's mission.
 This policy applies to admissions, employment, access to and treatment in University programs and activities.
 This is a commitment made by the University and is in accordance with federal, state, and/or local laws and regulations."